chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

 description: 'Learn how to wire in data to your UI component'
 ---

-So far we created isolated stateless components –great for Storybook, but ultimately not useful until we give them some data in our app.
+So far, we have created isolated stateless components –great for Storybook, but ultimately not helpful until we give them some data in our app.

-This tutorial doesn’t focus on the particulars of building an app so we won’t dig into those details here.
+This tutorial doesn’t focus on the particulars of building an app, so we won’t dig into those details here.
 But we will take a moment to look at a common pattern for wiring in data with container components.

 ## Container components

 Our `TaskList` component as currently written is “presentational” (see [this blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) in that it doesn’t talk to anything external to its own implementation.
 To get data into it, we need a “container”.

-This example uses [Svelte's Stores](https://svelte.dev/docs#svelte_store), Svelte's default data management API to build a simple data model for our app.
+This example uses [Svelte's Stores](https://svelte.dev/docs#svelte_store), Svelte's default data management API, to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [Apollo](https://www.apollographql.com/client/) and [MobX](https://mobx.js.org/).

-First we’ll construct a simple Svelte store that responds to actions that change the state of tasks, in a file called `src/store.js` (intentionally kept simple):
+First, we’ll construct a simple Svelte store that responds to actions that change the state of tasks in a file called `store.js` in the `src` directory (intentionally kept simple):

 ```js:title=src/store.js
 // A simple Svelte store implementation with update methods and initial data.